dunlin-management/dunlin-management.com/csr/slavery.md

   nav: csr
 ---

-DML is committed to conducting business in compliance with the Modern Slavery Act 2015, ensuring Modern Slavery is not taking place in any part of our business or supply chain.
+Dunlin Management Limited (DML) is committed to conducting business in compliance with the Modern Slavery Act 2015, ensuring Modern Slavery is not taking place in any part of our business or supply chain.